Petrol–electric transmission: Military vehicles

 Petrol–electric systems were tested on the British Mark II tank, American Holt gas–electric tank and French Saint Chamont in 1917.
 The latter used the Crochat-Colardeau system of Henry Crochat and Emmanuel Colardeau.
 This allowed the left and right traction motors to run at different speeds for steering and is detailed in patent US1416611.
 The 1936 prototype Char G1P was also designed with a petrol–electric drive.

 Ferdinand Porsche was the main developer of these drive trains for military vehicles in Nazi Germany.
 He created the VK 3001 (P) prototype and VK 4501, of which 91 units were produced as the Porsche Tiger.
 They were later converted into Ferdinand, and subsequently Elefant, tank destroyers.
 Another noteworthy design was the 188-tonne Porsche type 205 prototypes, commonly known as the Maus super-heavy tank.

 Modern applications

-In the 21st century, petrol–electric transmission has gained a new lease of life in hybrid electric vehicles.
-Examples include: Ford Fusion Hybrid; Honda Civic Hybrid; Toyota Prius; Nissan E-power.
+Petrol–electric transmission is used in hybrid electric vehicles.
+Hybrid-electric powertrains include series, parallel, and power-split configurations, which combine an internal combustion engine with electric machines and energy storage.